 My recall is useless, it’s like I know I know something but I can’t figure out where my brain has stored that piece of knowledge.
 In Junior school my hand would fly up and I’d look chuffed that I knew the answer but when the teacher picked me I’d just sit silently with a very confused look on my face as the answer slid away the more I tried to think of it.
 I confidently told the teacher once “Give me a minute, It’ll come back to me.” and everyone laughed, apart from the teacher who frowned and told me “Question and answer time doesn’t work like that as you well know!”
 I didn’t know or should I say I hadn’t remembered how structured it was.
 After that, I didn’t put my hand up again until I was well into high-school many years later.

 When you notice absolutely everything it’s hard to filter out what’s not relevant to be able to concentrate.
-The sound of the clock ticking, the smell of someone’s deodorant (or lack of it), what the weather is doing outside, how tight the neck of your top is, what you’d like for dinner, that joke about the llama last night, why is there a stupid silent ‘gh’ in words.
+The sound of the clock ticking, the smell of someone’s deodorant (or lack of it), what the weather is doing outside, how tight the neck of your top is, what you’d like for dinner, that joke about the llama you heard last night, why is there a stupid silent ‘gh’ in words like ‘night’.
 Ah, right, what was I doing again?
 Why is this in my hand?
-I can use that as a clue!
+Ooh, I can use it as a clue!

 Sequencing (thinking straight) and Logic